RoulaNtinou/Movies_Rental_Store-SQL/README.md

 | 1          | 318                |
 | 2          | 266                |

+>Store 1 also has more active customers than store 2, which might indicate higher foot traffic or better engagement strategies.

 4. In order to assess the liability of a data breach, we will need you to provide a count of all customer **email addresses** stored in the database.